Amami (Emma song)

-"Amami" is a song recorded by Italian singer Emma.
+"Amami" is a song written and recorded by Italian singer Emma.
 It was released on 19 March 2013 through Universal Music Italy, as the lead single from her third studio album Schiena.

 Composition

 "Amami" was written and composed by Marrone herself, produced by Brando and punctuated by Mylious Johnson's drums.
 The singer announced the song in preview on her official Facebook page, presenting the single with an introductory speech in which she stated that she wrote and composed the song at 3 a.m. while playing her guitar.
 The singer presented the song through the following statement:"Taking a step forward is a natural condition, evolving, renewing oneself, trying, believing wholeheartedly in an idea, overcoming fears, prejudices, overcoming the idea one has of oneself.
 It happened at night, I turned on the light (not just the lamp) and my guitar did the rest.
 I played bass, it was the most natural thing in the world, I let out what I had been harbouring inside for a long time, a song.
 "Amami" was born, Emma was reborn, a new project, a new adventure, a new world all for us."